Gjesdal Municipality: History

-On 1 January 1970, an unpopulated area of Time Municipality was transferred to Gjesdal.
-Then on 1 January 1989, another small, unpopulated area of Time was transferred to Gjesdal.
+On 1 January 1970, an unpopulated area of Time Municipality was transferred to Gjesdal Municipality.
+Then on 1 January 1989, another small, unpopulated area of Time Municipality was transferred to Gjesdal Municipality.
+Both of these border adjustments were to provide areas for the growing village of Ålgård to expand into.

 Government

 Gjesdal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Sør-Rogaland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Gjesdal is made up of 27 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Gjesdal Municipality is made up of 27 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.